Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

-Regarding distributional shape, studies fit unimodal families such as the Normal, Student’s $t$, and Skew--Normal (asymmetry) \cite{azzaliniSkewNormalRelatedFamilies2014}, and occasionally Cauchy (very heavy tails) \cite{johnsonContinuousUnivariateDistributions1995}, and inspect Q--Q plots alongside omnibus tests (e.g., Kolmogorov--Smirnov, Anderson--Darling) to gauge tail thickness and asymmetry.
-When a single law is inadequate, GMMs are used to represent heterogeneous regimes, with the component count selected by AIC, BIC, and validated on held-out data \cite{reynoldsGaussianMixtureModels2009}.
-Non-parametric KDE often reveal subsidiary modes or mild asymmetry that inform model choice \cite{silvermanDensityEstimationStatistics2018}.
+Regarding distributional shape, studies fit unimodal families such as the Normal, Student’s $t$, and Skew--Normal (asymmetry) \cite{azzaliniSkewNormalRelatedFamilies2014}, and occasionally Cauchy (very heavy tails) \cite{johnsonContinuousUnivariateDistributions1995}, and inspect Q--Q plots alongside omnibus tests (e.g., Kolmogorov--Smirnov (KS) \cite{masseyjr.KolmogorovSmirnovTestGoodness1951}) to gauge tail thickness and asymmetry.
+When a single law is inadequate, GMMs are used to represent heterogeneous regimes, with the component count selected by AIC or BIC and validated on held-out data \cite{reynoldsGaussianMixtureModels2009}.
+Nonparametric KDE often reveals subsidiary modes or mild asymmetry that inform model choice \cite{silvermanDensityEstimationStatistics2018}.
 Variance heterogeneity is probed with scale–location plots and classical tests (Breusch--Pagan/White).
 Grouped comparisons by device, location, or time-of-day use Levene/Brown--Forsythe or rank-based tests (Kruskal--Wallis) to detect structure-induced dispersion shifts \cite{chanLearningUnderstandingKruskalWallis1997}.
 Temporal diagnostics such as the autocorrelation function (ACF) and partial autocorrelation function (PACF), the Durbin–Watson statistic, and the Ljung–Box test check short-memory effects that can bias uncertainty estimates if ignored \cite{zhangTimeSeriesBasedStudy2021}.
 For uncertainty in tail summaries, bootstrap resampling provides empirical CIs for error quantiles \cite{efronBootstrapMethodsAnother1979}, and block variants preserve short-range dependence when it is present.

 In practice, the aim is not maximal flexibility but the simplest residual model consistent with diagnostics and calibrated tails.
 Indoors, this often means starting from a Normal fit, escalating to $t$ or Skew--Normal when tails or asymmetry dominate, and adopting a low-order GMM only when multimodality is persistent and interpretable.
-The resulting upper-tail quantiles directly support fade-margin budgeting in reliability analyses, provided they are derived from out-of-fold residuals.
+The resulting upper-tail quantiles directly support fade margin budgeting in reliability analyses, provided they are derived from OOF residuals.